Costa Rica- ESPH

 Driver

 Heredia's water company is keen to maintain water quality and regular flows.
-ESPH serves 50,000 users and delivers 15.5 million m3/year- average use per family is 1,000 litres/day!
-Current demand for from agro-industrial sectors (e.g. coffee, dairy farms and flower cultivation) amounts to 76.24 million m3/yr.
+ESPH serves 50,000 users and delivers 15.5 million cubic metres per year- average use per family is 1,000 litres per day.
+Current demand from agro-industrial sectors (e.g. coffee, dairy farms and flower cultivation) amounts to 76.24 million cubic metres per year.
 Water is not a scarce resource, but demand is high and growing.
-Water supply is sourced mostly from springs and rivers but during the dry season (2 months) groundwater is the only source in the lower parts of the watershed.
+Water supply is sourced mostly from springs and rivers, but during the dry season (two months) groundwater is the only source in the lower parts of the watershed.

-The project has also had charismatic people involved from the outset, who believed the organisation could create a targeted environmental service initiative parallel to the national scheme led by FONAFIFO.
+The project has also had charismatic people involved from the outset, who believed the organisation could create a targeted Environemental Service (ES) initiative parallel to the national scheme led by Fondo Nacional de Financiamiento Forestal (FONAFIFO).
 The relationship between the local ESPH scheme and FONAFIFO has varied over time but they generally collaborate and coordinate efforts in overlapping areas.

 Stakeholders